-Hypotheses were constructed as being data-to-data, since no a priori data was assumed on target identity. \mht was extended further in \cite{CorCar14}, to address a time-varying number of targets, incorporating birth of targets which are not immediately detected, necessitating equivalence classes of indistinguishable hypotheses.
+Hypotheses were constructed as being data-to-data, since no a priori data was assumed on target identity.
+This formulation was revisited in \cite{MorCho16}, and compared to random finite sets, and finite point processes. \mht was extended in \cite{CorCar14}, to include a time-varying number of targets by using a target birth distribution in the measurement space and assuming stationary object dynamics.

-In \cite{Wil12}, the conjugate Bayes filter for Poisson birth models was derived using \rfss, obtaining a result somewhat similar to \cite{MorCho86}, involving a Poisson distribution representing targets which are hypothesised to exist but have not been associated to any measurements, and a multi-Bernoulli mixture (\textsc{mbm}) representing targets that have been associated at some stage.
-Adopting the standard point target models, target appearance and disappearance were modelled.
-The resulting \pmbm filter has a hypothesis structure similar to \mht \cite{BreChi18}, however, track continuity in the form of trajectories was not established.

-Like the \pmbm filter \cite{Wil12}, other early tracking algorithms based on \rfs, such as the \phd filter \cite{mahler_AES_2003_PHD}, did not formally establish track continuity.
-In previous work, track continuity has been established using labels, see, e.g., \cite{GarciaFernandezGM:2013,AokiMSBB:2016,VoVo13,VoVP:2014,VoVH:2017}, or related approaches, see, e.g., \cite{PantaCV2009,HoussineauC:2018}.
-When using labelled \rfs, a label (whose uniqueness is ensured through the model) is incorporated into the target state.
-With labelled states, track continuity is maintained by connecting estimates from different times that have the same label.
-The \dglmb \cite{VoVo13,VoVP:2014,VoVH:2017} filter is conjugate for labelled Bernoulli birth; the similarities and differences between the \pmbm and \dglmb conjugate priors are discussed in, e.g., \cite[Sec.
-V.C]{GranstromFS:2016_PMBMETT} and \cite[Sec.
-IV]{GarciaFernandezWGS:2018}.